The most important step of staging a home for sale is de-personalizing it. This has the greatest effect on making it more appealing to home buyers.

 It shows your home in its best light

-palette and de-personalized décor allows the architectural features of a home to stand out.
+A neutral color palette and de-personalized décor allows the architectural features of a home to stand out.
 Nothing is distracting from them, so buyers can fully appreciate its special features and notice more permanent fixtures rather than cosmetic details.

 It also creates a clean, fresh atmosphere that makes homes feel more open, spacious, and inviting.
 Your home will look newer and feel more polished when it is stripped down to neutral, but welcoming décor.